LD4P/arm/modeling_recommendations/carriers_and_bound_withs.md

 Not all carriers are considered collections in the way bound-withs are, however.
 In the case of two paintings on a single sheet, for example, one may wish to describe the individual paintings, but the sheet would not constitute a “collection” and likely does not need its own description.

-BIBFRAME bf:carrier / bf:Carrier cannot be applied to our use cases because they are used for instance- rather than item-level description.
+BIBFRAME bf:carrier/bf:Carrier cannot be applied to our use cases because they are used for instance- rather than item-level description.
 In addition, bf:carrier indicates the type of carrier (“Categorization reflecting the format of the storage medium and housing of a carrier”), not a relationship between resources on a carrier and the carrier.

 Note that the relationships among the parts of a bound-with or items that share a carrier can be derived from the relationships of the parts to the whole, and it would therefore be redundant to define predicates for the part-part relationships.